pprachi15/ESG-Risk-Assessment-Deloitte-Inspired-/README.md

 # ESG Risk Assessment (Deloitte-Inspired)
-**This is an independent, self-driven consulting case study inspired by Deloitte's ESG Risk Advisory services.
+**NOTE: This is an independent, self-driven consulting case study inspired by Deloitte's ESG Risk Advisory services.
 The project is purely for demonstration purposes and does not represent any real Deloitte engagement.
 All insights are based on publicly available information and industry best practices.**